Princess Diana Crash Witnesses Saw Two ‘Dark Cars’ At Death Scene, But Police Didn’t Want To Hear Their Story

 When they realized the following day that Diana was killed in the crash, they say they sought out a French police officer to report their account of the two mysterious cars they had witnessed.
 But according to their Express interview, the officer “without hesitation” told the Firestones that, “they have enough witnesses.
 Don’t worry about it.”

-They finally gave authorities their eyewitness account two years later, when billionaire Mohamed Fayed — father of Dodi — called them to meet with his own legal team.
+They finally gave authorities their eyewitness account two years later when billionaire Mohamed Fayed, the father of Dodi, called them to meet with his own legal team.
 The elder Fayed had publicly stated his belief that his son and the princess were, in fact, murdered.

-Another witness, British lawyer Gary Hunter, also reported seeing the unexplained cars, and said that he had the impression that one of the cars was “shielding” the other — and that the second car may have collided with the Mercedes containing Diana, according to a Sun newspaper account.
+Another witness, British lawyer Gary Hunter, also reported seeing the unexplained cars and said that he had the impression that one of the cars was “shielding” the other and that the second car may have collided with the Mercedes containing Diana, according to a Sun newspaper account.